mkbmr/azure-devops-flask-cicd/README.md

 # Azure DevOps Flask CI/CD Pipeline

-This project demonstrates a simple end-to-end CI/CD pipeline using Flask, Docker, Kubernetes, Minikube, DockerHub, and Azure DevOps.
+This project demonstrates an end-to-end multi-stage CI/CD pipeline using Flask, Docker, Kubernetes (Minikube), DockerHub, and Azure DevOps.

 ---

 ## Project Overview

 The application is containerized using Docker, pushed to DockerHub, and deployed into a Kubernetes cluster running on Minikube.
-Azure DevOps Pipelines automates the CI/CD workflow using a self-hosted local agent to build, push, and deploy the application.
+Azure DevOps Pipelines automates the multi-stage CI/CD workflow using a self-hosted local agent to safely test, build, and dynamically deploy the application.

 This pipeline handles:

-✅ Build Automation
+✅ Fail-fast Build Automation
-✅ Docker Image Creation
+✅ Traceable Docker Image Creation
 ✅ DockerHub Push
-✅ Kubernetes Deployment
+✅ Cloud-Native Kubernetes Dynamic Deployments
-✅ Continuous Delivery Workflow
+✅ Multi-Stage Continuous Integration & Delivery Isolation
-✅ Using of Local Agent
+✅ Self-Hosted Local Agent Execution

 ---